guigas7/StreamAssistant/README.md

 This is a program designed to assist streamers that want to use **dynamic data** on **OBS,** like a scoreboard, maplist or team data, but don't know / don't want to use **html** templates.

 You can use **your own layout images** and add **your own team logos**, **map images**, **team colors** and even **mode icons** to customize your stream.
-The assistant keeps track of each team's name, logo, score, color and region + maps, modes, players, weapons and winners for a round up to a BO9.
+The assistant keeps track of each team's name, logo, score, color, maps, modes, players, weapons and winners for a round up to a BO9.
 You can also add messages, titles, a logo, name and other data for your casters and change it all anytime with this Stream Assistant.

 # Getting Started